Your Alaskan Halibut/Salmon/Rockfish Fishing Trip:

 LOADS OF FUN FOR ALL AGES!

 After decades of concentrating on a single species during our fishing trips, Puffin Fishing Charters has decided to target various combinations of fish species depending on what is available at that particular time of our fishing season.
 This multi-species fishing provides for a broader experience for our clients with the opportunity to bottom-fish with heavy rods and tackle seeking Halibut and other deep-sea dwellers, and to use lighter tackle to hook into some Rockfish or Salmon when those species are in the area.
 Combination trips also give you a “Captain’s Platter” of different fishing tastes to take home and enjoy!

-Halibut is on the menu throughout the fishing season, except during Wednesdays, when halibut fishing is restricted in Southcentral Alaska by the International Pacific Halibut Commission.
+Halibut is on the menu throughout the fishing season, except during Wednesdays and possibly Tuesday, when halibut fishing is restricted in Southcentral Alaska by the International Pacific Halibut Commission.
 Different species of salmon are available at different times in the summer, with King (Chinook) Salmon typically present from May to early July; and with Silver (Coho) Salmon showing up from late June/early July through late August.
 Rockfish are typically present in rocky areas through the summer; and Lingcod can be retained beginning July 1.

 We design our multi-species trips depending on what species is available during the summer months with Halibut always being on the menu through the entire season.